 Serengeti National Park

-Wildebeest Migration Seasons and Locations
+Serengeti Wildebeest Migration Locations

-- July, August and September - The wildebeest congregate again in the Western Corridor after crossing the river.
+- July, August and September: The wildebeest congregate again in the Western Corridor after crossing the river.
 The herds then disperse northwards making Lobo the best place to view the migration at this time of year.
 About half will cross the Mara River entering the Masai Mara in Kenya.

-- October, November and December - By the end of October the animals tend to gather together for the long slow trek southwards again aiming for the southern plains as the short rains begin in November.
+- October, November and December By the end of October the animals tend to gather together for the long slow trek southwards again aiming for the southern plains as the short rains begin in November.